Quicr/quicr-protocol-spec/moq-proto.md

 components.
 Below provides one possible way to subdivide the application component portion of the data names for a conferencing scenario.

-* ResourceID: A identifier for the context of a single group session.
+* MeetingID: A identifier for the context of a single group session.
 Is unique withthing scope of Origin.
 The is a variable length encoded 40 bit integer.
 Example: conferences number

-CJ - perhaps meetingID would be better that resoruce id

 * SenderID: Identifies a single endpoint client within that ResourceID that publishes data.
 This is a variable length encoded 30 bit integer.